rbisschops/homeassistant_old/README.md

   * [Fibaro smoke sensors](https://www.fibaro.com/en/) The best looking smoke detectors on the market (IMHO).

 * Zigbee:
-  * [Xiaomi Aqara bridge](https://www.aliexpress.com) The bridge is connected to Domoticz.
-As Home Assistant is running inside a container, the bridge won't connect (I don't want Home Assistant to run as host on Docker).
-Sensor values are exchanged through MQTT for now.
-When I have a better zigbee2mqtt controller (with better radio sensitivity), I will move all over to Home Assistant and retire the bridge (and the privacy unfrienly Chinese app).
   * [Xiaomi Aqara sensors](https://www.aliexpress.com) I use motion sensors, door/window sensors, temp/hum/pressure sensors, a magic cube (nice gadget!) and some buttons.
 All sensors are connected to Home Assistant (through Zigbee2mqtt)
   * [Philips Hue](https://www2.meethue.com) Philips Hue bulbs used in the house.
 Operated through the Hue Bridge as I use the scenes in the Bridge for setting the ambiance.
   * [Tradfri](https://www.ikea.com) Cheap ZigBee compatible smart home devices.
 Currently I only use Wireless control outlets for the more critical switches (replacement of Click-On-Click-Off units).
 I'm not convinced with the quality and the performance.